babelouest/ulfius/README.md

 ### Callback and Authentication functions

 The authentication function is the function called for authentication purposes.
 Ulfius implements basic auth, the user and the password sent by the client are members of `struct _u_request` (see below).
 In this function, you can implement the authentication method you want by checking the user and password given.
 If the return value of the authentication function is `U_OK`, the authentication will pass and the callback function will be called then, if the return value is `U_ERROR_UNAUTHORIZED`, the response will be a 401 with the realm parameter given and the response body specified, if the return value is neither `U_OK` nor `U_ERROR_UNAUTHORIZED`, an error 500 will be sent to the client.
-Authentication functions are optional for endpoints, but if one is set, the auth_realm value must be set too.
+Authentication functions are optional for endpoints.

 The callback function is the function called when a user calls an endpoint managed by your webservice (as defined in your `struct _u_endpoint` list).